kahalewai/agbac/readme.md

 > An AI agent may perform an action on behalf of a human user **only when both the agent and the human are independently authorized for that action**.

-All implementations of AGBAC accomplish this (even AGBAC-Min!).
-But the secret sauce is how AGBAC was built.
-Instead of just building something new, I did the due dilligence research to determine how existing standards and technology can be used to accomplish this.
+All implementations of AGBAC accomplish this (even AGBAC-Min!); But the secret sauce is how AGBAC was built.
+Instead of building something completely new, I did the due dilligence research to determine how existing standards and technology can be used to accomplish this.
 AGBAC does **not** introduce new token formats, cryptographic primitives, or identity providers.

 AGBAC is designed to: